aequchain/aequchain.github.io/SIMPLIFIABLE: SelfCharging eHatchback.md

 The frontal airbag system includes dual-stage driver and passenger airbags that deploy with variable force depending on crash severity, occupant size, and seatbelt usage status detected through integrated sensors.
 The driver airbag measures 60 liters when fully deployed, while the passenger airbag expands to 120 liters, accounting for the greater distance between occupant and dashboard.

-Side-impact protection features thorax airbags integrated within front seat backrests, providing 12 liters of inflation volume to cushion torso impacts.
-Supplementing these, curtain airbags deploy from the roof rails, extending from A-pillar to C-pillar to protect heads of front and rear occupants during side impacts or rollover events.
-These curtain airbags remain inflated for approximately five seconds, significantly longer than frontal airbags, maintaining protection during multiple impacts or vehicle rotation.
+Side-effect protection features thorax airbags integrated within front seat backrests, providing 12 liters of inflation volume to cushion torso effects.
+Supplementing these, curtain airbags deploy from the roof rails, extending from A-pillar to C-pillar to protect heads of front and rear occupants during side effects or rollover events.
+These curtain airbags remain inflated for approximately five seconds, significantly longer than frontal airbags, maintaining protection during multiple effects or vehicle rotation.

-The knee airbag system deploys from beneath the dashboard for the driver position, preventing lower leg injuries by cushioning knees and shins while also preventing occupant submarine motion beneath the seatbelt during frontal impacts.
+The knee airbag system deploys from beneath the dashboard for the driver position, preventing lower leg injuries by cushioning knees and shins while also preventing occupant submarine motion beneath the seatbelt during frontal effects.

 **Seatbelt System:**